Fill in any keyword and click on Search to see results.

 Frequently asked questions

 Can't find the answer you're looking for?
-Have a look at our FAQ page.Why do I have to buy through an intermediary?
+Have a look at our FAQ page.Why do the number of abrasion cycles a glove can handle matter?

 Abrasion resistance is measured from level 1-4 (EN388), but within those levels, performance can vary.
 For example, level 4 abrasion resistance requires a glove to withstand a minimum of 8000 cycles, but MaxiFlex achieves up to twice as many abrasion cycles.
 MaxiFlex® therefore far exceeds the minimum performance requirements of level 4 abrasion resistance and would be considered more durable than a product only just achieveing level 4.